 In our blog posts, we often discuss the options for reducing moving stress.
-Today, we would like to pay special attention to the needs of children during a move, and how you can help them to cope with their own stress due to changing homes.
+Today, we would like to pay special attention to the needs of children during a move and how you can help them cope with their own stress due to changing homes.

 Why is moving stress different for children?

 We have already written about how to reduce stress when moving with children.
-In that blog post, we have also given a few practicable tips about how to reduce stress for your children, and we would like to invite you to take a look there.
+In that blog post, we have also given a few practicable tips about reducing stress for your children, and we would like to invite you to take a look there.

 However, here is another bit of advice: Start with understanding that an impending move does carry its own potential stress factors for your child/children.
 Naturally, such factors depend on their particular age, but understanding them should be a good start: